 Underlying Causes of Bad Breath

 Poor Dental Hygiene

 Poor dental hygiene entails on failing to brush and floss teeth regularly which leaves behind food particles in the mouth and in between your teeth.
 This creates a breeding ground for the plaque which is a colorless, sticky film of bacteria in saliva form.
 If not eradicated immediately, the plaque attracts gum diseases that affect the gums and teeth.
 The tongue also if not brushed, traps bacteria and the food particles that start to rot.
 We all know how the garbage trash stinks like.
 Poor dental hygiene basically turns one’s mouth into a garbage bin which contributes to the bad breath.

 Food and Beverages

 Eating too much of some strongly flavored foods such as onions, garlic especially raw is likely to cause bad breath.
-Drinks that have a strong smell like whiskey or coffee can also cause bad breathe if taken too much.
+Drinks that have a strong smell like whiskey or coffee can also cause bad breath if taken too much.
 Although breath caused by food and drinks may be temporary, it can save you the embarrassment by limiting the intake.
 Brushing teeth after taking these foods will help keep the bad breath away.

-Apart from contributing to bad breath, smoking stains the teeth, decreases the sense of taste, and may leave your gums irritated.
+Apart from contributing to bad breath, smoking stains the teeth decreases the sense of taste and may leave your gums irritated.
 Smoking attracts the development of gum diseases which then paves way for more bad breath.